 For L’s birthday dinner, he picked Carino Riserva.
 In past visits, I noticed that you must have a reservation or you won’t get into the restaurant.
 Despite being popular with locals and Japanese guests, I don’t think Carino gets the accolades in magazines and social media that it deserves.

-I think that new restaurants get covered by food writers for one or two articles, but then it seems to be back to the same rotation of restaurants that show up in the ‘best restaurants’ category in Avenue Calgary.
+It seems that restaurants get covered by food writers for one or two articles, but then it seems to be back to the same rotation of restaurants that show up in the ‘best restaurants’ category in Avenue Calgary.
 I’m not knocking the restaurants, writers or the magazine.
 I’m just saying I don’t want to read about the same restaurants year after year.
-I have a good memory and the articles on the same restaurants gets redundant.
+I have a good memory and the articles on the same restaurants get redundant.
 Edit- I stand corrected.
 Avenue Magazine rated Carino best fusion restaurant.
 My bad!
 My memory isn’t as good as I thought.

 We sat by the window.
 I would recommend requesting this table if you have out-of-town guests.
 We enjoyed people watching and recognizing familiar faces walking the trendy streets of Mission.